chaoss/wg-evolution/meeting_notes.md

   * Example: what is a contributor?
   * Define terms in layman terms rather than metrics terms

+* Encouragement to all members of the working group to join the discussion in this issue (and later in the corresponding pull request).

 #### Discussion from General Meeting
 * Risk and Value aren’t getting much attention
 * Decision to move Risk and Value into GMD workgroup
-* List Risk and Value as Focus Areas with in GMD
+* List Risk and Value as Focus Areas within GMD

 ### Notes
-Please use tags in issues and pull requests
+Please use tags in issues and pull requests.
+New tag `use case`.

 ### Action items